HiveTalk/hivetalksfu/README.md

 #### 2nd release

--   Add Zap functionality - basic one done
+-   Add Zap functionality - basic one done, add to video on
+-   fix lobby bug
 -   write section for sign and send nostr events.
 -   add 'Talking in room now' user post to nostr relays. only for nostr users.
 -   fix chatroom avatars so that nostr avatars are shown in chat. (see link to video below)
 -   is there a webRTC timeout? odd bug.
--   fix any other bugs as needed

 #### 3rd release

--   Remove items that aren't needed or might have issues like google translate or transcription.
+-   websockets API
 -   add API keys for different users on request.
--   enable chatGPT or rather, bitcoiner equiv unleashed.chat
+-   enable chatGPT or bitcoiner equiv unleashed.chat
 -   TODO items in the existing code base, and from upstream fork.

 TO FIX:

-- see in video below, the nostr profile opens out to an external window. the link should be a more visible button, such as dropdown
+- In video below, the nostr profile opens to an external window. the link should be a more visible button, such as dropdown
 - Also see chat avatars in chat are not matching the nostr logged in avatar.
 Random name avatars are OK.

 https://github.com/HiveTalk/hivetalksfu/assets/73979971/58f6b487-76c2-44da-9261-651d4fc5cc8b

 <br />